Advice Decision-Making Assistant (ADMA)

 • Consider who the client is, the specific transactions being contemplated and how the exemptions may apply - for example, while there may be an applicable exemption for receiving funds, it may not apply to paying the funds.

-• You may determine it is prudent or necessary in the circumstances to verify a client’s identity and to obtain information about the source of money even if an exemption may apply.
+• You may determine it is prudent or necessary in the circumstances to verify a client’s identity and to obtain information about the client and the source of money even if an exemption may apply.

 Key Resources